 We know that many people who die by suicide have a history of self-harm, and also that the relationship between suicide and self-harm is complex.
 For that reason we limited the scope of the Strategy to suicide and suicidal self-harm.

-Following an Expression of Interest process, in July 2016 SG announced a small number of pilot areas in which NHS Boards and other agencies will test a proposed Distress Brief Intervention (DBI) model.
+Following a series of several stakeholder events in 2014 and 2015 and an Expression of Interest process, in 2016, SG announced a small number of pilot areas in which NHS Boards and other agencies will test a proposed Distress Brief Intervention (DBI) model.
 North and South Lanarkshire Health and Social Care Partnerships are hosting the DBI central team and participating as one of four partnership test sites which will run local pilots, along with Penumbra in Aberdeen; Support in Mind in Inverness; and NHS Borders Joint Mental Health Service.
 Training has been developed by the University of Glasgow.
 The DBI went live in Lanarkshire in June 2017, and in the other 3 pilot sites in October 2017.
 National partners include NHS24, Police Scotland and the Scottish Ambulance Service.

 The pilot will run to March 2021 and is being evaluated independently.

 The following document is a detailed Description and Specification which was issued to interested parties at the start of the Expression of Interest process: